plnguyen2908/TipDistanceModel/README.md

 ## Modelling data

 To trim the data, run Rscript process.R <year> <month from 01 to 12>.

 In the dataset, we only consder data that has trip distance in range [0, 20] miles, tip amount in range [0,10] dollar, and fare amount in range [0, 100] dollar.

+For example: Rscript process.R 2019 01 will return yellow_tripdata_2022-01_new.csv with trimmed data